Accelerating Recommender Model ETL with a Streaming FPGA-GPU Dataflow: Related Work

 \section{Related Work}

-\textbf{Evolving Preprocessing Service}.
-Modern machine learning frameworks, such as \textit{tf.data} \cite{murray2021tf} and PyTorch's \textit{Dataloader} \cite{pytorch_dataloader}, optimize techniques like prefetching and effectively support streaming-like data loading.
-Researchers have focused on improving preprocessing performance at the software level, primarily on the CPU side \cite{phani2022uplift, kuchnik2022plumber, graur2022cachew, um2023fastflow, kim2023fusionflow}.
+\textbf{Preprocessing Service}.
+Modern machine learning frameworks, such as \textit{tf.data} \cite{murray2021tf} and PyTorch's \textit{Dataloader} \cite{pytorch_dataloader}, optimize techniques like prefetching and streaming-like data loading.
+Researchers have focused on improving preprocessing performance at the software level, primarily on the CPU side \cite{phani2022uplift, kuchnik2022plumber, graur2022cachew, um2023fastflow, kim2023fusionflow, ye2025sand}.
 In cloud environments, DPP \cite{zhao2022understanding} and GoldMiner \cite{zhao2023goldminer} highlight distributed solutions for preprocessing tasks within end-to-end training workflows.
-We use such multi-core CPU based systems as baselines for evaluating the performance of \textsc{Piper}.
+We use such multi-core CPU based systems as baselines for evaluating the performance of \textsc{PipeRec}.

-\textbf{Hardware for Efficient Network}.
+\textbf{In-Network Acceleration}.
 Network devices are extensively deployed in cloud environments \cite{nvidia_connectx, nvidia_bluefield, amd_pensando, alveo_u25, firestone2018azure}, playing a crucial role in facilitating efficient communication among nodes.
-Offloading CPU-intensive tasks, such as compression/decompression/replication/deduplication, to SmartNICs offers a promising solution to enhance the performance of distributed systems \cite{wei2023characterizing, kim2021linefs, tork2020lynx, ji2023styx}.
+Offloading CPU-intensive tasks, such as compression or decompression, to SmartNICs offers a promising solution to enhance the performance of distributed systems \cite{wei2023characterizing, kim2021linefs, tork2020lynx, ji2023styx}.
 Studies like FairNIC \cite{grant2020smartnic} and OSMOSIS \cite{khalilov2024osmosis} thoroughly analyze the multi-tenant capabilities in the network paths.
-We design and implement \textsc{Piper} to demonstrate the benefits of integrating preprocessing services within on-path SmartNICs to support the training process.
+We design and implement \textsc{PipeRec} to demonstrate the benefits of integrating preprocessing services within on-path SmartNICs to support the training process.

 \textbf{P2P Communication}.
 The paradigm of Peer-to-Peer (P2P) communication is popular in heterogeneous or distributed systems, where data can exchange directly between peers without passing through a centralized hub.
 Prior research \cite{thoma2013fpga, bittner2014direct} has implemented GPUDirect RDMA on an FPGA to facilitate direct access to GPU memory, while FpgaNIC \cite{wang_atc22} further enhances this capability by enabling GPUs to trigger doorbell registers within an FPGA.
-Industry solutions, such as MangoBoost \cite{mangoboost_dpu}, offer DPU-accelerated NVMe/TCP solutions for communication between disaggregated remote storage systems and GPU servers, achieving near-local SSD performance.
-In our work, \textsc{Piper} has shown its advantages for preprocessing tasks with both local and remote memory, and can be further integrated with GPUs or various storage devices to form a more comprehensive cloud system.